edobelini/Lab-Scita/README.md

 <p align="center">
 <img src="photo/Leonardo.jpg" width="300" height="300" />
 <details><summary><a href="leonardo.barzaghi@ifom.eu"><font size="+1">Leonardo Barzaghi </font> </a> </summary>
- </p> Leonardo Barzaghi earned his Bachelor's degree in Medical Biotechnology and later completed his Master's degree in Molecular Biotechnology and Bioinformatics at Università degli Studi di Milano.
+ </p> Leonardo Barzaghi earned his Bachelor's degree in Medical Biotechnology and later completed his Master's degree in Molecular Biotechnology and Bioinformatics at "Università degli Studi di Milano".
 During his Master's program, he joined the research team led by Giorgio Scita, exploring the role of RAB5A protein family members in collective motility within epithelial cell monolayers.
 Intrigued by the multidisciplinary approaches used in his lab, Leonardo chose to continue his academic journey under the mentorship of Giorgio Scita, pursuing a Ph.D. in Molecular Oncology at SEMM.
-Now in his fourth year, Leonardo's research focus is at the intersection of cell biology and biophysics.
+Now, in his fourth year, Leonardo's research focus is at the intersection of cell biology and biophysics.
 He is specifically investigating the complex role of mechanical heterogeneity in breast cancer invasion, utilising 2D and 3D in vitro models.
 Leonardo's expertise includes live cell imaging and image analysis, with a particular emphasis on characterising collective cell motility at a biophysical level.  </p>
 </details>

 <p align="center">
 <img src="photo/Camillo.jpg" width="300" height="300" />
 <details><summary><a href="camillo.mazzella@ifom.eu"><font size="+1"> Camillo Mazzella </font>  </a> </summary>
- </p> Hi, I'Camillo Mazzella.
+ </p> Hi, I am Camillo Mazzella.
 I started as an engineer with a master’s degree in Industrial Bioengineering  Naples Federico II.
 Because I am interested in the oncology field, I completed a traineeship at ANGLE plc to model microfluidic devices for liquid biopsy.
 Then, I focused my career on oncology research to have better understand tumor biology.
-Actually, I'm a PhD student at IFOM, to study the impact of cell motility in cancer progression, within the group of Professor Giorgio Scita.  </p>
+Currently, I'm a PhD student at IFOM, to study the impact of cell motility in cancer progression, within the group of Professor Giorgio Scita.  </p>
 </details>